Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 You can copy/paste or `link` that `mod folder` to your `GameData` folder, where `Logic World` searches for mods.

 You can ignore all other files outside of the `mod folder`s.

-## Harmony on server is still experimental!

-`Harmony` is a modding tool, that allows hooking into functions and changing their behavior.\
-Very useful for all the mod hackery.
-I have a bunch of server mods that are using it.

-A few circumstances have led to `HarmonyForLogicWorld` now providing a `prerelease` version, which might not work for everyone (it should though).\
-If you are experiencing any issue, please report them to @Ecconia!

-### Details:

-Harmony is using MonoMod as a base framework.
-This framework was completely refactored (rewritten) for .Net 7.\
-The reason was the new Apple M1 processor architecture, that had to be supported by the .Net framework.\
-The LogicWorld server is using .Net 7, to use Harmony on it, Harmony had to update to the new MonoMod.\
-This took some time, and it is still in `prerelease`, so there might be issues occuring for some players.

 ## List of mods: